Hymns on Nisibis — XLVII

 is dead before he dies.

-I spoke as long as I had breath.
+I spoke as much as I was able.

 Colophon